alsoto25/Accessibility/README.md

 ## Mistakes

 1. No `aria-live` on dynamic content
-1. Focus management on Popups/Modals
+1. No Focus management on Popups/Modals
 1. Having an image as a button
-1. Correct use of `role` attribute
+1. Incorrect use of `role` attribute
 1. Using `<button>` vs using `<a>`

 ## Bonus extra simple ones

 1. Typing out UPPERCASE copy
-1. Correct use of the `alt` attribute
+1. Incorrect use of the `alt` attribute